David-Manniche/TheMarket/readme.txt

     => 045578 If there is 100% discount and we have tax(avalara) on shipping only then there is some change in round off amount if we choose product price inclusive tax
     => 045691 - when adding product tag with special character then tags not coming => 045709 - When we place withdrawal request then details are missing in email.
+    => 045725 - Admin >> collections >> layout images are not right for "Shop Layout1" and " Category Layout2" .
 Enhancements:
     => Tax module upgrade
     => Test cases classes enhancements.